knmac/knvim/README.md

 ## 7. Extra configs (optional)

-This section shows you how to set up extra configuration for knvim to work as you want (completely optional)
+This section shows you how to set up extra configuration for knvim to work as you want (completely optional).

 ### 7.1.
 Ruff (Python linter) and Black (Python formater)